ttm/ttm.github.io/about.md

 permalink: /about/
 ---

-I seem to be an Italo-Brazilian physicist, researcher, software dev/eng/architect and artist named Renato Fabbri.
+I seem to be an Italo-Brazilian physicist, researcher, software dev/eng/architect and artist/musician named Renato Fabbri (PhD).

 This is me in 2025 by my son and grandmother: